 The College contracts with Leyton Orient Trust to deliver part of the College's sports provision.
 The College Governor, Mr. Neil Taylor, is the Chief Executive Officer of Leyton Orient Trust.
-During the year the College incurred costs payable to Leyton Orient Trust of £359k (2019: £280k).
+During the year the College incurred costs payable to Leyton Orient Trust of £412k (2020: £359k).
 No amounts were outstanding at the year end and prior year.

-No expenses were paid to or on behalf of Governors during the year as in prior year.
+Expenses paid to or on behalf of Governors during the year amounted to £91.95 (2019/20 £Nil).